CodesShubham/Leads-Tracker-Extension/README.md

 # Js-Leads_Tracker
- This is a chrome extention for trading leads around the internet.
+ This is a chrome extention for tracking leads around the internet.